-An international studies minor is available through the College of Human Environmental Sciences for HES majors.
+An international studies minor is available through the College of Human Sciences for College of Human Sciences majors.
 A combination of language courses, internship/study abroad experience, and completion of International Dimension courses (General Education designated) is required in order to receive the international studies minor designation.
-In addition, other subject-focused minors are available through the three departments within the College of Human Environmental Sciences.
+In addition, other subject-focused minors are available through three departments within the College of Human Sciences.
 Details regarding these minors may be obtained by contacting the appropriate programs.

 Transfer Student Admission Requirements.
-Students transferring into the College of Human Environmental Sciences from another institution or another college at OSU must have a retention GPA of 2.00 or higher unless otherwise specified by a CHES department or school (see DHM and HDFS transfer admission requirements).
+Students transferring into the College of Human Sciences from another institution or another college at OSU must have a retention GPA of 2.00 or higher unless otherwise specified by a Human Sciences department or school (see DHM, HDFS and NSCI transfer admission requirements).

 Master's Programs.
-The Master of Science degree is available in design, housing and merchandising; human development and family science; hospitality administration; and nutritional sciences.
+The Master of Science degree is available in design, housing and merchandising; hospitality administration; human development and family science and nutritional sciences.

-Students seeking admission to a master's degree program in any of the departments must be qualified graduates of colleges and universities of recognized standing.
-In addition, those seeking admission must have completed 30 semester credit hours in human environmental sciences or closely related subject matter.
+Students seeking admission to a master's degree program in any of the departments/school must be qualified graduates of colleges and universities of recognized standing.
+In addition, those seeking admission must have completed 30 semester credit hours in human sciences or closely related subject matter.
 A student with background deficiencies must compensate for such deficiencies before admission to the master's program.
 Graduate Record Examination (GRE) scores are required by master's programs within the HDFS and NSCI departments.
-The DHM department requires only the written portion of the GRE.
-The School of HRAD requires submission of GRE/GMAT scores for admission consideration.
-In addition, a 3.00 GPA or higher is required.
+The Department of DHM and the School of HRAD requires submission of GRE/GMAT scores for admission consideration.
 The plan of study for a master's degree student is individually planned to develop academic excellence specific to the student's career goals.
 Refer to descriptions of specific master's degree programs for each department or school.
 The selection and organization of courses are made in consultation with the adviser and the student's advisory committee.
 At least 21 semester credit hours must be completed in courses numbered 5000 or above.

 Online Master's Programs.
 The Master of Science degree in Human Environmental Sciences offers an option in family financial planning (FFP).
 This program is offered online by the Great Plains Interactive Distance Education Alliance (Great Plains IDEA), of which OSU is a member.
-The FFP master's degree requires 42 credit hours and prepares a student to take the Certified Financial Planner exam.
-The graduate certificate in family financial planning requires 18 credit hours.
+The FFP master's curriculum is approved by the Financial Planner Board of Standards and requires 42 credit hours, preparing students to take the Certified Financial Planner (CFP) exam.

-The Human Development and Family Science master's program, with an option in gerontology, is offered through the College of Human Environmental Sciences.
-The online version of the program requires 36 credit hours and the graduate certificate requires 21 credit hours.
+The Human Development and Family Science master's program, with an option in gerontology, is offered through the College of Human Sciences.
+The online version of the program requires 36 credit hours and the graduate certificate requires 12 credit hours.